GSA/challenges-and-prizes/_historical-challenges/samhsa-opioid-recovery-app-challenge.md

   aware and avoiding triggers for drug use.
 Triggers could be certain people, places, or situations.
-Perhaps a feature that reminds patients, via a call or text when a trigger is present would be useful – to help keep their recovery at the forefront of their awareness.    <strong>Insight five</strong> shows that Individuals in MAT maintenance are often juggling their work, personal, and treatment schedules.
+Perhaps a feature that reminds patients, via a call or text when a trigger is present would be useful – to help keep their recovery at the forefront of their awareness.    <br><strong>Insight five</strong> shows that Individuals in MAT maintenance are often juggling their work, personal, and treatment schedules.
 Maintaining recovery means finding new ways to live a healthy lifestyle just as other individuals with chronic health conditions must do.
 How could an app help with this?
-Could a time management tool, with daily reminders for doctor, counselor, and treatment appointments help?
-So here is the Challenge…SAMHSA would like the development of a free, opioid recovery focused and user friendly <em>Opioid Recovery Support app</em> available to patients in recovery who are receiving outpatient medication-assisted treatment.
+Could a time management tool, with daily reminders for doctor, counselor, and treatment appointments help?    <p>So here is the Challenge…SAMHSA would like the development of a free, opioid recovery focused and user friendly <em>Opioid Recovery Support app</em> available to patients in recovery who are receiving outpatient medication-assisted treatment.
 Any features, tools, or <a href="https://challenges.s3.amazonaws.com/ABT/Challenge%20Assets%20_FINAL%20APPROVED.xlsx"